 Most tax practitioners and wealth planning professionals have heard of the “foreign grantor trust” (FGT) but many are unsure of what it is, how it works, or what it can accomplish in US tax planning.
 My post today provides an overview.

 The use of a so-called “foreign grantor trust” is a traditional planning technique that typically involves a non-US person (technically, a “nonresident alien” individual) settling a foreign trust for the current or eventual benefit of US (and also possibly non-US) family members.
 The trust is structured in a manner which generally treats the foreign creator (or “grantor”) of the trust as the “tax owner” of the trust assets for US income tax purposes.
+The trust as an “entity” is disregarded for tax purposes.
 What this means is that there is no US income tax assessed on non-US source income earned by the trust.
 While the foreign grantor is alive, income can be accumulated in the trust without imposition of US income tax, with the trust thus serving as a vehicle for significant tax savings.
 As more fully set out below, distributions can be made to US beneficiaries tax-free.

 Treatment of US Beneficiaries